Battle of the Monongahela

-The Battle of the Monongahela (also known as the Battle of Braddock's Field and the Battle of the Wilderness) took place on 9 July 1755, at the beginning of the French and Indian War, at Braddock's Field in what is now Braddock, Pennsylvania, 10 mi east of Pittsburgh.
+The Battle of the Monongahela (also known as the Battle of Braddock's Field and the Battle of the Wilderness) took place on July 9, 1755, at the beginning of the French and Indian War at Braddock's Field in present-day Braddock, Pennsylvania, 10 mi east of Pittsburgh.
 A British force under General Edward Braddock, moving to take Fort Duquesne, was defeated by a force of French and Canadian troops under Captain Daniel Liénard de Beaujeu with its American Indian allies.

 The defeat marked the end of the Braddock Expedition, by which the British had hoped to capture Fort Duquesne and gain control of the strategic Ohio Country.
-Both Braddock and Beaujeu were killed in action during the battle, with Braddock being mortally wounded in the fight and dying during the retreat near present-day Uniontown, Pennsylvania.
+Both Braddock and Beaujeu were killed in action during the battle.
+Braddock was mortally wounded in the fight and died during the retreat near present-day Uniontown, Pennsylvania.
 He specifically asked for George Washington, who accompanied him on the march, to oversee his burial.
-The remainder of the column retreated south-eastwards and the fort, and region, remained in French hands until its capture in 1758.
+The remainder of the British column retreated south-eastwards.
+Fort Duquesne and the surrounding region remained in French hands until its capture in 1758.